gabrielef/mysql-import-export/README.md

 mysql-import-export
 ===================
-Useful cross platform library to import and export mysql database.
+Useful cross platform library to import and export mysql database, based on mysqldump utility.

-This library is currently under development and is not stable...
+## Windows batch files ##
+Inside the win folder there are two batch files (.bat).
+You can use the export.bat file to create a database dump, and the import.bat file to import the previously exported db.